Cuba: Feb 05—16, 2019

 Register for this Tour

-A unique opportunity for United States citizens to experience the culture and birds of Cuba legally through International Expeditions’ People-to-People Program.
+A unique opportunity for United States citizens to experience the culture and birds of Cuba legally through International Expeditions’ “Support for the Cuban People” program.

 At long last we are thrilled to offer an opportunity to travel to Cuba!
 We have been working with our friends at International Expeditions to present a cultural and birding program to Cuba, a place most Americans could only dream of visiting in the past.